Impeachment: United States

-The U.S. House of Representatives has impeached an official 21 times since 1789: four times for presidents, 15 times for federal judges, once for a Cabinet secretary, and once for a senator.
-Of the 21, the Senate voted to remove 8 (all federal judges) from office.
-The four impeachments of presidents were: Andrew Johnson in 1868, Bill Clinton in 1998, and Donald Trump in 2019 and again in 2021.
+As of 2025, the U.S. House of Representatives had impeached an official 22 times since 1789: four times for presidents, fifteen times for federal judges, twice for a Cabinet secretary, and once for a US senator.
+Of the 22, the Senate voted to remove 8 officials impeached by the House of Representatives (all federal judges) from office.
+The four impeachment trials in the Senate of presidents were: Andrew Johnson in 1868, Bill Clinton in 1998, and Donald Trump in 2019 and again in 2021.
 All four impeachments were followed by acquittal in the Senate.
-An impeachment process was also commenced against Richard Nixon, but he resigned in 1974 to avoid likely removal from office.
+An impeachment process was also commenced against Richard Nixon, but he resigned in 1974 to avoid an impeachment vote.

 Almost all state constitutions set forth parallel impeachment procedures for state governments, allowing the state legislature to impeach officials of the state government.
 From 1789 through 2008, 14 governors have been impeached (including two who were impeached twice), of whom seven governors were convicted.

+Other

+Armenia

+The process for removing a prime minister of Armenia by a vote of non-confidence (outlined in Article 115 of the Constitution of the Republic of Armenia) is often referred to as "impeachment", despite this term not being used by the constitution itself.